lwl1989/timing/README.md

 ### task interface

-if you logic can not use the task
+if you need rewrite  a new task

-you can rewrite a new task and implement TaskInterface
+just implement TaskInterface

 ```
 type TaskInterface interface {